Khan/hivemind/Readme.md

 <img src="google_cloud_oauth.png" width="50%">

- When selecting the application type check the web application and give it a name.
-Then add your localhost and heroky app to the authorized URIs.
+ When selecting the application type, check the web application and give it a name.
+Then add your localhost and Heroku app to the authorized URIs.
 Click create and copy the clientId and secret from the pop-up.

 <img src="google_oauth_create.png" width="50%">